Community clear ups

 - Keep Britain Tidy - Big Tidy Up - litter picking advice for community groups

 - Campaign for Rural England - Litter Action - an online community of voluntary groups and individuals coming together to take action on litter problems locally.
-Risk Assessment template.
+See their Risk Assessment template.

 Protective Clothing and Equipment